 Today I watched this excellent Matt Cutts video about Dynamic vs. Static URLs (he says they do inherit exactly the same PageRank from sites that link to them, but he says avoid multiple parameters and use mod rewrites where possible to make dynamic pages look like static pages) and how to not be guilty of “cloaking” (which violates Google’s policies) if you do GeoTargeting with your web site (deliver different content to different users depending on their country/place of origin, as determined by their IP address.)

 As I told my Academy members yesterday, my job is to read, listen to, and watch everything I can find about internet marketing (as well as oversee the internet marketing campaigns of my portfolio companies) and then share only the best, most relevant information with them, so that they can focus on running their business, and I can help them find all the best new opportunities in internet marketing.
-And of course, their sharing their successes and failures with each other helps everyone too.
+And of course, them sharing their successes and failures with each other helps everyone too.

 We had an open house last night at the Provo Labs Academy for Entrepreneurs with about 20 people and signed up several more members.

-I’ve had several people email me lately about signing up for a online version of the Academy instruction that we do.
+I’ve had several people email me lately about signing up for an online version of the Academy instruction that we do.
 I’ve been considering rolling out a $99 per month service for entrepreneurs who don’t live in Utah.
 Several people have already told me they will sign up for this as soon as it is ready.

 If you are interested in this service, please email me or comment on my blog.
 As soon as I get 25 people who are willing to subscribe, we’ll launch this.